Abhishekkumar4444/react-native-project-setup/README.md

 # react-native-project-setup

-This CLI tool streamlines the creation of a well-structured project directory for React Native applications.
-It automatically sets up the project's directory hierarchy, including essential folders and files, adhering to standard React Native project conventions.
-Simplify your project initialization process with ease.
+Accelerate your React Native project setup with this CLI tool designed to streamline the creation of a meticulously organized project directory.
+By automating the establishment of essential folders and files, this tool adheres to industry-standard React Native project conventions, saving you valuable time and effort during initialization.
+Whether you're starting a new project or enhancing an existing one, simplify your workflow and maintain consistency across your applications effortlessly.

 ## Installation